 The amount of electricity generated by a panel depends on the number of sun hours in that location.
 The more the hours, the more energy you will get with a few solar modules.
 However, if the hours are less, you might need to install more panels to generate the same amount of power.

-Therefore, know the number of sun hours in your area before you proceed with solar panels installation.
+Therefore, know the number of sun hours in your area before you proceed with a solar panel installation.

 The Size and Design of Your Home